tsnowak/pnnl-tunamelt/README.md

 	]
 }
 ```
-We can then choose a host to download from - in this case either `p-def4.pcloud.com` or `c383.pcloud.com` - and append the `path` with backslashes removed - `/cBZnt4E1dZHhHGlcZZZj05Mo7Zg5ZZGiFZkZnR6fMJZR4ZszZ7zZPHZuHZSpZ3HZVFZlpZY5ZbLZ04ZTRZC4Ztd8tVZhaYWhc86DPXLdkfDV0Q8PQaGYeqk/AFD-ME.tar.gz` - to create the direct download link.
+We can then choose a host to download from either `p-def4.pcloud.com` or `c383.pcloud.com` and append the `path` with backslashes removed - `/cBZnt4E1dZHhHGlcZZZj05Mo7Zg5ZZGiFZkZnR6fMJZR4ZszZ7zZPHZuHZSpZ3HZVFZlpZY5ZbLZ04ZTRZC4Ztd8tVZhaYWhc86DPXLdkfDV0Q8PQaGYeqk/AFD-ME.tar.gz` - to create the direct download link.
 The URL for this generated (and likely now expired) direct download path is given below.
 This can then be used with `wget` to download the data set in a terminal session.
 ```
 https://p-def4.pcloud.com/cBZnt4E1dZHhHGlcZZZMG0Mo7Zg5ZZGiFZkZnR6fMJZR4ZszZ7zZPHZuHZSpZ3HZVFZlpZY5ZbLZ04ZTRZC4Ztd8tVZ6wcSuxqImyBvBT1so6vuBLEV23UX/AFD-ME.tar.gz
 ```

-## Downloading conda
+## Downloading conda/miniconda

 All package dependencies for this code base are handled by `conda` and `pip`.
 To use this repository, these managers will need to be installed:

-- [Miniconda](https://docs.conda.io/en/latest/miniconda.html): Miniconda setup script downloads.
-Will also contain pip/PyPi.
+- [Miniconda](https://docs.conda.io/en/latest/miniconda.html): Setting up the miniconda environment as shown below will also contain a clean, separate pip environment.

-## Conda environment setup
+## Setting up the conda environment

 Once `conda` is setup on your machine, you can go ahead and setup the environment.